 No matter who you are, Ashleigh Shelby Rosette has a way of making diversity personal.

 “Most people can think of a time when they felt different.
 Diversity is simply differences among people,” she said.
 “If you can get people to recall their own feelings about being different, it can then help them to be more sensitive to other people’s feelings about diversity.
 Everyone has something.
 So you have to figure out what their ‘something’ is.
 If a person can recognize their ‘something,’ then they have the ability to understand the importance of diversity and inclusion.
-The hope then becomes that the willingness to make change then follows.”
+The hope is that the willingness to make change then follows.”

 And it can be truly anything.
 Rosette once gave a talk after which someone said being short made them feel different.